 During 2011, he was also promoted to the rank of Sergeant and served as the Training Coordinator.
 He worked closely with the Alabama Peace Officer Standards and Training Commission (APOSTC) in Montgomery, Alabama concerning the hiring process and other outside agencies regarding training courses, etc. As well, he earned his Bachelor’s degree with Magna Cum Laude in Criminal Justice Administration from Columbia Southern University.

 In 2018, he earned his way to the rank of Lieutenant and served as the Director of Recruiting, Personnel Hiring and Training.
 His duties included ensuring effective operations of the Hiring Team and Academy, and regulatory compliance as required by Federal, State, and local laws; selecting, hiring, training and evaluating assigned personnel; providing leadership and direction to subordinate personnel; developing, implementing and coordinating in-service and outside training programs; preparing reports and documentation to communicate to superiors and other agencies, conducting needs and instructional program analysis; and serving as a liaison between the Birmingham Police Department, other City Departments and outside governmental agencies.

 In July of 2020, Mack was promoted to the rank of Captain and now serves as the Commanding Officer of the Tactical Operations Precinct.
-Captain Mack enjoys spending time with his family, riding his Harley Street Glide and travelling.
+Captain Mack enjoys spending time with his family, riding his Harley Street Glide and traveling.
 He considers himself a transformational leader.
 First, he serves his team.
 His actions motivate and inspire them to serve others in their respective roles.
 Captain Mack relentlessly encourages his team to reach their maximum potential, which facilitates the highest quality of services to the citizens of Birmingham and the Department.